kasir-barati/html-css/08-css/README.md

 ## CSS Specification

 Like what we did in HTML we need to understand the [CSS spec](https://www.w3.org/Style/CSS/specs.en.html).

-W3 is a group of people that maintain CSS spec.
-The are called [CSS Working Group](https://www.w3.org/groups/wg/css/participants/).
+And W3 is a group of people who maintains the CSS specifications.
+They are called [CSS Working Group](https://www.w3.org/groups/wg/css/participants/).

-What does "stylesheet" mean in Cascading Stylesheet? a collection of stylistic rules.
+But first let's see what does "style sheet" mean in Cascading Style Sheet?
+Style sheet is **a collection of stylistic rules**.

 ### Modules

 We **DO NOT** have only one CSS spec unlike HTML spec.
 They are **separated into modules**.
-It is easier to look at their snapshots.
+And that's why we have _snapshots_.

 > [!NOTE]
 >